Archivo de Indias

 The spectacular Salón de Embajadores (Hall of Ambassadors), at the western end of the Patio de las Doncellas, was the throne room of Pedro I’s palace.
 The room’s fabulous wooden dome of multiple star patterns, symbolising the universe, was added in 1427.
 The dome’s shape gives the room its alternative name, Sala de la Media Naranja (Hall of the Half Orange).

 On the western side of the Salón de Embajadores, the beautiful Arco de Pavones, named after its peacock motifs, leads into the Salón del Techo de Felipe II , with a Renaissance ceiling (1589–91).

 Salones de Carlos V

-Reached via a staircase at the southeastern corner of the Patio de las Doncellas, these are the much-remodelled rooms of Alfonso X’s 13th-century Gothic palace.
+Reached via a staircase at the southeastern corner of the Patio de las Doncellas, these are the much remodelled rooms of Alfonso X’s 13th-century Gothic palace.
 The rooms are now named after the 16th-century Spanish king Carlos I, using his title as Holy Roman Emperor, Charles V.

 Patio del Crucero

 This patio outside the Salones de Carlos V was originally the upper storey of the patio of the 12th-century Almohad palace.
-Originally it had consisted only of raised walkways along the four sides and two cross-walkways that met in the middle.
+Initially it consisted only of raised walkways along the four sides and two cross-walkways that met in the middle.
 Below grew orange trees, whose fruit could be plucked at hand height by the lucky folk strolling along the walkways.
 The patio’s lower level was built over in the 18th century after earthquake damage.